quantopian/zipline/docs/source/beginner-tutorial.rst

    common risk calculations (Sharpe) can be computed efficiently while executing a backtest.

-This tutorial assumes that you have Zipline correctly installed, see the
-:ref: `installation` instructions if you haven't done so yet.
+This tutorial assumes that you have Zipline correctly installed, see the :ref:`install` instructions if you haven't done so yet.

 How to construct an algorithm
 -----------------------------